 FATCA was enacted in 2010 to prevent and detect offshore tax evasion by US persons.
 FATCA seeks to compel disclosure of US persons' ownership of foreign accounts, interests, and assets.
 While the name may imply that FATCA is directed at financial institutions, many global companies outside the financial services industry may be affected if they have entities in their worldwide network falling under the purview of FATCA, or have operational areas that make or receive payments subject to FATCA.

 Multinational enterprises that are withholding agents were already obligated to report, withhold, and document payees, but FATCA requires changes to these activities.
 FATCA mandates that multinational businesses evaluate entity payees differently, engage in withholding on certain gross US-source payments, as well as report different information to the IRS.
 Note that proposed regulations eliminate the obligation to impose FATCA withholding on gross proceeds from the sale of assets that produce US-source interest or dividends.
 Treasury and the IRS cite complexity and the impact of FATCA Intergovernmental Agreements on compliance as reducing the need to impose withholding on gross proceeds.
 Withholding agents are permitted to rely on the proposed regulations immediately (Reg-132881-17 published December 2018).
-(Note: Part of those regulations were finalised in TD 9890, 2 January 2020.)
+Note that part of those regulations were finalised in TD 9890, 2 January 2020.

 The withholding provisions of FATCA began 1 July 2014.
 Compliance with FATCA required many organisations to make changes to existing systems and processes across business units and regions, policies and day-to-day practices, and new tasks, such as registering with the IRS.

 To mitigate certain foreign legal impediments to FATCA compliance, intergovernmental agreements (IGAs) were negotiated between the US Treasury and foreign governments.
 Under certain IGAs, including most of the IGAs signed thus far, information will be exchanged directly between the IRS and local governments.
 This obligates financial institutions in IGA jurisdictions to report information to their government that may not have been required or permitted in the past.